 The options for gamifying your money goals are limitless.
 You can design your own game, take part in challenges, compete with others, or find an app to get you started.

 The key to gamifying your money is to connect savings, investing, or debt repayment with rewards and visual progress.

 You can set up a money game for yourself, complete with points and rewards.

-But it doesn’t necessarily have to be complicated.
+Still, it doesn’t need to be complicated.
 It can be as simple as setting up automated savings transfers, tracking your progress, and rewarding yourself.
 Do what works for you.